anupant01/webBackend/README.md

-# Your Project Title Here
+# Craft Information
-Name: Your Full Name
+Name: Anu Pant

-CollegeID: Your College ID
+CollegeID: 170007

-Batch: Jan19A/B/C/D?
+Batch: Jan19C

 Brief description of the domain of your project!